 When administered intranasally in therapeutic doses, it has a direct anti-inflammatory action on the nasal mucosa, the mechanism of which is not yet completely defined.
-The minute amount absorbed in therapeutic doses has not been shown to exert any apparent clinical systemic effects.

 Corticosteroids are very effective.
 However, when allergic symptoms are very severe, local treatment with recommended doses (microgram) of any available topical corticosteroid are not as effective as treatment with larger doses (milligram) of oral or parenteral formulations.
 Corticosteroids do not have an immediate effect on allergic signs and symptoms.